18F/uswds-jekyll/pages/support/FAQs.md

 The current acting SCINet project manager is Stan Kosecki.

 ### What is the Scientific Advisory Committee (SAC)?
 The Scientific Advisory Committee is composed of ARS scientists across all the five physical Areas, NAL, and a representative from the Area Statisticians.
 These scientists serve 3-year terms on the committee and represent a broad spectrum of the computational research efforts within ARS.
-This is the Executive SAC and this body interacts directly with the SCINet Executive Committee on SCINet policy, development, and training.
+The SAC, which is also referred to as the executive SAC (eSAC), interacts directly with the SCINet Executive Committee on SCINet policy, development, and training.

 There is a call for new SAC members every spring.
-If you would like serve on the SAC, please discuss your interest with your supervisor and email the Executive SAC Chair.
-Current Executive SAC members can be found on the [SCINet People page](https://usda-ars-gbru.github.io/scinet-site/about/people).
+If you would like serve on the SAC, please discuss your interest with your supervisor and email the SAC Chair.
+Current SAC members can be found on the [SCINet People page](https://usda-ars-gbru.github.io/scinet-site/team/).

 ### How do I write a batch script to submit a compute job?
 answer coming soon